-- E. Smoke and Draft Control Door Assemblies: Where smoke and draft control door assemblies are required, provide door hardware that meets requirements of assemblies tested according to UL 1784 and installed in compliance with NFPA 105. - F. Door hardware shall be certified to ANSI/BHMA standards as noted, participate and be listed in BHMA Certified Products Directory. - G. Substitution request: Refer to Division 1Substitutions for procedures to submit products meeting the requirements in this Section. - H. Pre-installation Meeting: Comply with requirements in Division 1 Section "Project Meetings." - 1.
+- labeled by a qualified testing agency, for fire-protection ratings indicated, based on testing at positive pressure according to UL 10C, unless otherwise indicated. - E. Smoke and Draft Control Door Assemblies: Where smoke and draft control door assemblies are required, provide door hardware that meets requirements of assemblies tested according to UL 1784 and installed in compliance with NFPA 105. - F. Door hardware shall be certified to ANSI/BHMA standards as noted, participate and be listed in BHMA Certified Products Directory. - G. Substitution request: Refer to Division 1Substitutions for procedures to submit products meeting the requirements in this Section. - H. Pre-installation Meeting: Comply with requirements in Division 1 Section "Project Meetings." - 1.
 Convene meeting seven days before installation.
-Participants required to attend: Contractor, installer, material supplier and manufacturer representatives. - 2.
+Participants required to attend: Contractor, installer, material supplier, manufacturer representatives, electrical contractor, security consultant and fire alarm consultant. - 2.
 Include in conference decisions regarding proper installation methods and procedures for receiving and handling hardware. - 3.
-Review and finalize construction schedule and verify availability of materials, installer's personnel, equipment and facilities needed to make progress and avoid delays. - J. Within fourteen days of receipt of approved door hardware submittals contact Owner with representative from hardware supplier to establish a keying conference.
+Review sequence of operation for each type of electrified door hardware, inspect, and discuss electrical roughing-in and other preparatory work performed by other trades. - 4.
+Review and finalize construction schedule and verify availability of materials, installer's personnel, equipment and facilities needed to make progress and avoid delays. - I. Within fourteen days of receipt of approved door hardware submittals contact Owner with representative from hardware supplier to establish a keying conference.
 Verify keyway, visual key identification, number of master keys and keys per lock.
-Provide keying system per Owners instructions. - K. Installer Qualifications: Specialized in performing installation of this Section and shall have five years minimum documented experience. - L. Hardware listed in 3.07- Hardware Schedule is intended to establish a type and grade.
+Provide keying system per Owners instructions. - J. Installer Qualifications: Specialized in performing installation of this Section and shall have five years minimum documented experience. - K. Hardware listed in 3.07- Hardware Schedule is intended to establish a type and grade.